 Innovation &Intellectual Property's (IIP) mission is to promote the use and increase the impact of PSU innovations through intellectual property.
-We are obliged to offer our backing and support to any enterprise developed with some level of university support, and for the Cleantech Challenge we are available to consult and advise on how intellectual property matters to your projects.
+We offer our backing and support to any enterprise developed with some level of university support, and for the Cleantech Challenge we are available to consult and advise on how intellectual property matters to your projects.

 IIP can help support and provide resources to your intellectual property strategy, or in cases where it makes sense IIP can ensure that an appropriate waiver of rights from the university is granted.
 In either case we can provide information, experience, and enthusiasm to help teams gain traction and achieve their goals.